 The hospitality industry invests heavily in its employees because they are the face of the business.
 They are more likely to screen candidates whose resumes reflect loyalty, passion, and dedication to them or to companies they have worked for.

-When writing your resume, skip phrases like “aspiring restaurateur” to yourself.
+Make sure you learn how to write a resume for a restaurant job and skip phrases like “aspiring restaurateur” to yourself.
 You can still sell your passion for food and hospitality without making hiring managers feel awkward.

 Your Resume Is A Tasting Menu

 Think of your resume as a tasting menu.
 You might be the best chef in town and even though you want to unload your best dishes to the world, you just can’t.
-Craft your resume with the same carefulness of a chef deciding on his tasting menu.
+Craft your resume with the same carefulness as a chef deciding on his tasting menu.
 You might have a dozen achievements, but only include ones that have the most flavor.